 A pool of technology providers and advisors — which includes Nomadic Labs (one of the largest research and development centers in the Tezos ecosystem) — will participate in the project, contributing to its technological expertise.

-Tezos is no lightweight.
+Why TezosTezos is no lightweight.
 At the time of writing, its market cap stood at almost $2 billion.
 The platform uses Proof-of-Stake, has smart contracts, and allows for some community governance.
 The French CBDC will focus on settling accounts between banks and will likely capitalize on these capabilities.
 Nevertheless, the Tezos project is not without controversy.
 In August, it conceded a $25 million settlement to early ICO investors who lost money.